lfex/ltest/README.rst

 Creating Unit Tests
 -------------------

-lfeunit is entirely macro-based. lfeunit uses LFE to parse the Erlang macros in the eunit header file.
-It also provides its own header file which defines macros whose purpose is to wrap the eunit macros in a more Lispy form.
+lunit is entirely macro-based. lunit uses LFE to parse the Erlang macros in the eunit header file.
+It also provides its own header file which defines macros whose main purpose is to wrap the eunit macros in a more Lispy form.

-lfeunit also provides a syntactic sugar macro for defining tests: ``deftest``.
+lunit also provides a syntactic sugar macro for defining tests: ``deftest``.
 Instead of writing something like this for your unit tests:

 .. code:: cl